VFA-97

 Strike Fighter Squadron 97 (VFA-97) is a naval aviation squadron of the United States Navy.
 It is equipped with the F-35C Lightning II and is stationed at Naval Air Station Lemoore.
-The squadron is nicknamed "Warhawks" and it is currently assigned to Carrier Air Wing Two, tail code "NE”.
 The squadron was originally established as Attack Squadron 97 (VA-97) on 1 June 1967 and redesignated VFA-97 on 24 January 1991.
+The squadron is nicknamed "Warhawks" and it is currently assigned to Carrier Air Wing Two.
+Their radio callsign is Hawk and their tail code is NE.

 Squadron insignia and nickname

 The original VA-97 squadron insignia was approved by the Chief of Naval Operations on 6 March 1968 and they have been called the Warhawks since establishment.
 According to the US Navy History and Heritage Command, "The squadron continued to use its old insignia approved for VA-97.
 The squadron did not request a designation change to its banner following its redesignation to VFA-97."
 However, newer VFA-97 insignia appears to be in use.